 Products meeting EPEAT criteria are listed on the EPEAT online registry.
 Among the hundreds of environmental labels in the marketplace today, Type 1 ecolabels are recognized by the United Nations Environment Programme as the most reliable.
 Thousands of businesses, schools, hospitals and governments worldwide trust EPEAT to inform and streamline their purchase of sustainable technology products.

 GEC believes there are important reasons why Type 1 ecolabels are considered the most reliable for public and private sector institutional purchasers.

 The Global Electronics Council maintains policies, conformity assurance requirements, and internal procedures to support and govern programmatic activities for its ecolabels.
 These documents ensure GEC’s ecolabels continue to exceed the requirements of ISO 14024, the internationally recognized standard necessary for managing Type 1 ecolabels.
-The detailed policies for the EPEAT program are available here.
+The detailed policies for the EPEAT Program are available in the EPEAT Policy Manual.

 GEC has been audited by ANAB and received formal recognition for meeting the requirements of ISO 14024, the internationally-recognized standard for Type 1 ecolabels.

 Manufacturers and/or brands interested in getting their products registered under one of GEC’s ecolabels first need to sign a contract with GEC, confirming that they will meet relevant policies.
 They must also choose a Conformity Assurance Body (CAB).
 CABs are third-party organizations that work with manufacturers to verify that their products meet the EPEAT criteria as claimed.
 Manufacturers interested in registering sustainable IT products and services through GEC ecolabels may choose to work with any existing CABs that work with their product categories.
 Download the GEC Participating Manufacturer Agreement for EPEAT.